sussymodmanager/sussymodmanager/README.md

 # SUSSYMODMANAGER

-Desktop mod manager for Among Us.
-Windows, macOS, and Linux.
+Feature rich desktop mod manager for Among Us on Windows, macOS, and Linux.

-You point it at your game folder, install mods from the store, tick what you want for launch, and hit play.
-BepInEx and dependencies (Reactor, MiraAPI, etc.) are handled for you.
-Fork of [BeanModManager](https://github.com/rewalo/BeanModManager) — GPLv3, see [LICENSE](LICENSE).
+Select the mods you want to use, or pick a preset, and hit play.
+It's just that simple.
+BepInEx, Dependencies (Reactor, MiraAPI, etc) are handled for you.
+Steam, Epic, Xbox/MS Store install paths are automatically detected.
+Designed to make Among Us Modding as accessible as possible.

 ## Download